School List – 7 Great Schools with Vet Nutrition Programs

 Address : Blacksburg, VA

-The Virginia-Maryland Regional College of Veterinary Medicine has two faculty members who are DVMs and certified through the ACVN.
+The Virginia-Maryland Regional College of Veterinary Medicine has two faculty members who are DVMs and certified through the ACVIM.
 Students in the DVM program at the school take Veterinary Clinic Nutrition in their second year and then can take other classes such as equine nutrition, farm animal nutrition or small animal nutrition.
 Nutritional consultation services are provided through the school's veterinary teaching hospital.
 A clinical nutrition residency is also available that allows residents to complete either a master's degree in veterinary medical services or a PhD in nutrition.
-While working as a fellow, students complete the requirements to become board certified by the ACVN.
+While working as a fellow, students complete the requirements to become board certified by the ACVIM.

 University of Missouri